M-Bab/linux-kernel-amdgpu-binaries/README.md

 Q: Why is this on Github instead on a PPA?
 > A: Well I tried and failed multiple times to put it on a PPA (https://launchpad.net/~martin-babutzka/+archive/ubuntu/amdgpu-kernel/+packages).
 Kernels are usually not supplied via PPA and this has a reason: The PPAs build the packages from source (which is a good idea) but kernels are not really meant to be build with dpkg-buildpackage but rather with make or make-kpkg.
 So even with a lot of little fixes I couldn't get the source code building the debian way.
 However it builts decently with make-kpkg.
 Maybe I will at some time contact the Ubuntu staff for some support.

+Q: The upcoming kernel 4.15 already supports AMD DC - what is the advantage of this kernel then?
+> A: This kernel is build upon amd-staging-drm-next which is even more up-to-date then the 4.15 release candidates.

 Q: I am running this kernel - why do I still have no HDMI sound?
 > A: Check your sound control (e.g. pavucontrol) configuration.
 Here your HDMI sound output should be listed but there might be MULTIPLE outputs.
 Select the one WITHOUT the "unplugged" tag.